 Delicates, Hand Wash: For sheer fabrics, bras, lingerie, silk, and other handwash-only fabrics.
 For the best results, use liquid detergent.

 Downloaded: Connect your washer to SmartThings to gain access to several additional cycle options beyond what is listed on your washer's control panel.
 If you select and run a cycle that is not physically printed on your washer, the control panel will show that the Downloaded cycle is selected.

-You can also select (in SmartThings) which cycle the Downloaded cycle defaults to when not using SmartThings.
+Note: In the SmartThings app, you can also select which cycle the Downloaded cycle defaults to when you're not using SmartThings.